tin0312/data-structure-algorithm-/README.md

 -  Objects or arrays assigned with a `const` keyword are immutable which means, the whole unit itself cannot be changed but its element can.
 - Use `Object.freeze` to avoid data from mutation.
 - Use arrow function to write concise anonymous function, that is when an function is passed as an argument of another function and will not be reused.
-- Arrow functions that do not have a body or only return value can omit `return` keyword and the brackets surrounding.
+- Arrow functions that do not have a body or only return a value can omit `return` keyword and the brackets surrounding.
 - If the arrow function only has one parameter, the parentheses enclosing the parameter.
 - ES6 introduced default parameters to the function, the default value will be used when no argument is passed into the function.
 - Using rest parameter for function parameters.